-27 Hendrick Health does not have access to legacy ARMC historical (FY2020 - Quarter 1 FY2021) telehealth data.
+&lt;sup>28 Hendrick Health does not have access to legacy ARMC historical (FY2020 - Quarter 1 FY2021) telehealth data.

-- Hendrick Health continued installation of its Hillrom Nurse Call System at HMC-S. This project has an estimated completion date in Q4 FY2023.
-Planning efforts continue for replacement of the HMC-S wireless network.
-Hendrick Health is also planning for implementation of a dedicated EMR downtime viewer at HMC-S, which will give clinical users a snapshot of Altera Digital Health EMR data if the primary system goes down. - 11.
+- 10. Progress reports regarding the adoption of any new IT Platform. - IT Platform: As reported in prior Performance Reports, HMC and HMC-S completed the planned migration to Allscripts Acute EMR platform (now Altera Digital Health) with a go-live date of June 1, 2021, providing the organization with a single hospital EMR system across both campuses.
+The single EMR has allowed physicians to document and see results in one system and patients to access one portal, providing greater connected care between facilities. - Hendrick Health continued installation of its Hillrom Nurse Call System at HMC-S. This project has an estimated completion date in December 2023.
+Installation began for replacement of the HMC-S wireless network, which is expected to be completed by November 30, 2023.
+Hendrick Health also implemented a dedicated EMR downtime viewer at HMC-S, which will give clinical users a snapshot of Altera Digital Health EMR data if the primary system goes down.
+Hendrick Health started a new project to provide a Nurse Scheduling platform at HMC-S. This will include mobile scheduling capability, with a completion date by December 30, 2023. - 11.
 A description of any reduction in workforce since the issuance of the COPA based on occupation, i.e. doctors, nurses, support staff, etc. Include the numbers and job titles of any position eliminated, the total number of employees before and after the reduction, and any impact the reduction has on patient service delivery.

 - As noted in previous quarterly reports, neither HMC nor HMC-S reduced its workforce as a result of the pandemic.
-Rather, both facilities have experienced increased demand for staff. - As of May 31, 2023, Hendrick Health employed 4,811 individuals (see Table 11 below).
-Hendrick Health continued to hire additional local staff within the region, as needed, to provide necessary services at HMC-S. For example, in Quarter 3 FY2023, Hendrick Health hired 348 new employees in the Abilene market. - To support staffing needs in Quarter 3 FY2023, Hendrick Health contracted with 276 travel healthcare professionals. - Please note from Quarter 3 FY2021 forward, employee counts for Hendrick Health (HMC and HMC-S) will be reported on a consolidated basis as both hospitals are reported under a single NPI. - As noted in previous quarterly reports, Hendrick Health launched its service excellence training program to provide employees with tools to continuously deliver high quality healthcare and patient experience.
+Rather, both facilities have experienced increased demand for staff. - As of August 31, 2023, Hendrick Health employed 4,937 individuals (see Table 11 below).
+Hendrick Health continued to hire additional local staff within the region, as needed, to provide necessary services at HMC-S. For example, in Quarter 4 FY2023, Hendrick Health hired 421 new employees in the Abilene market. - To support staffing needs in Quarter 4 FY2023, Hendrick Health contracted with 297 travel healthcare professionals. - From Quarter 3 FY2021 forward, employee counts for Hendrick Health (HMC and HMC-S) will be reported on a consolidated basis as both hospitals are reported under a single NPI. - As noted in previous quarterly reports, Hendrick Health launched its service excellence training program to provide employees with tools to continuously deliver high quality healthcare and patient experience.
 On May 1, 2023, Hendrick Health rolled out the next phase with commitments to excellence highlighted each week in the daily safety huddle and other meetings.
+In Q4 FY2023, 391 employees completed the half day service excellence training during orientation.

-Table 11: Workforce as of Quarter 3 FY202328
+Table 11: Workforce as of Quarter 4 FY2023